 An experienced attorney can put up all of the defenses a homeowner is entitled to in keeping you in your home while you decide what is best for you and your family.

 Service of Process: The actual service of a summons and complaint on the homeowner This can be a defense where a bank has served a homeowner improperly:

 Filing an Appearance and Response: Homeowners would be required to file an appearance in the clerk’s office and response to the complaint normally within 30 days.
 If a homeowner fails to do so the bank can bring a motion in court (a written request to the court to take action) to enter a default.
 This would prevent a homeowner from putting up any defenses to the case.

 If a homeowner fails to appear in court and/or respond to the bank’s complaint the bank will move for judgment against the homeowner seeking to obtain the home and enter a money judgment against the homeowner any unpaid balance.

 After obtaining a judgment the bank cannot put the home up for sale for 90 days after which the bank will put the house on the market (auction).

 After the sale, the bank will appear in court and ask the court to confirm the sale.
 From that point, the homeowner has 30 days upon which to exit the home.

 A homeowner who ignores the legal notices can find themselves moving through these steps rapidly and losing their home equally as fast.
 It is important to consult an attorney who can advise you on these steps, slowing the process and bringing it to the best conclusion possible.

-If you are served with a summons and complaint because the economy let you down, do not ignore those legal notices and consult an attorney.
+If you are served with a summons and complaint because the economy let you down, do not ignore those legal notices and consult an experienced foreclosure attorney in Waukegan, Illinois.
 Scott Spaulding can advise you and help you stay in your home!